Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Alex Verdugo and his .545 slugging percentage over his past 10 games, take on starter Jack Flaherty and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.
+On Sunday, Alex Verdugo (.217 on-base percentage in past 10 games, 119 points below season-long percentage) and the Boston Red Sox face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Orioles.
+In his most recent game he had a one-hit performance (1-for-5) against the Orioles.

 Alex Verdugo Game Info & Props vs. the Orioles